 The Swissquote (CH) eTrading platform has a lot of functions, so many that sometimes it can get complicated.
-Customizability is good and a there is a clear overview of trading fees, but you may run into some bugs.
+Customizability is good and there is a clear overview of trading fees, but it's easy to get lost on the platform.

 Swissquote provides several trading platforms, and it can be difficult to decide which one to choose.

 If you are trading stocks, the eTrading platform is the one for you.

 If you are trading with forex you can choose MetaTrader 4, MetaTrader 5 or Swissquote's own platform, Advanced Trader.
 Advanced Trader is a seperate client that can only be used for forex trading.

 (Swissquote Bank Ltd, Swissquote Ltd)